bdav-dev/kdm-finder/README.md

 ## Use KDM-Finder

 ### Dependencies
+Make sure you have the following software installed:
+- Python
-Make sure you have Python and PyQt6 installed.
-The latter can be installed with `pip install PyQt6`.<br/>
+- PyQt6 (can be installed with `pip install PyQt6`)
-In most cases, the package `libxcb-cursor0` is also required.
-It can be installed with `sudo apt install libxcb-cursor0` on Linux.
+- On Linux: `libxcb-cursor0` (can be installed with `sudo apt install libxcb-cursor0`)

-The application is tested with:
-- Python 3.10.12
-- PyQt6 6.6.1

 ### Run and Install
-To use KDM-Finder, download the source code of the latest version from GitHub (as a `.zip` file or via `git clone`).
+To use KDM-Finder, download the source code of the latest version from GitHub using one of the following methods:

-You can also use this link: https://github.com/bdav-dev/kdm-finder/archive/refs/heads/main.zip
+- Download as a `.zip` file: https://github.com/bdav-dev/kdm-finder/archive/refs/heads/main.zip
+- Download via `git clone https://github.com/bdav-dev/kdm-finder.git`

 #### Run
 1. If needed, unzip the `.zip` file.